usnistgov/metaschema/website/content/specification/syntax/definitions.md

 The optional `@deprecated` attribute communicates that use of the given *information element* implemented by the *definition* is intended to be discontinued, starting with the *information model* revision indicated by the attribute's value.

-This *information model* revision is a reference to the [`<schema-version>`](/specification/syntax/module/#schema-version) declared in the *Metaschema module* *header*.
+This attribute's value MUST be a version [string](/specification/datatypes/#string) that is equal to or comes before the [`<schema-version>`](/specification/syntax/module/#schema-version) declared in the *Metaschema module* *header*.

 {{<callout>}}
 Declaring the `@deprecated` attribute communicates to content creators that all use of the annotated *information element* is to be avoided.
 This annotation can be used in documentation generation and in Metaschema-aware tools that provide context around use of the definition.
 {{</callout>}}

 The following example illustrates deprecating the flag named `flag-name` starting with the *information model* semantic version `1.1.0`.